maelfabien/maelfabien.github.io/_posts/2019-2-4-DevTools.md

 ## 2. Add/index a document

 Indexing a document means storing it in Elasticsearch.
-Elasticsearch operates on a number of REST endpoints.
+Elasticsearch operates on several REST endpoints.
 There is a REST API we are going to work with.
 Then, we'll interact with those REST endpoints to perform certain actions with ElasticSearch.

 We'll follow the example of the official documentation in which we study a restaurant food safety violation in the city of San Francisco.